 Should You Worry About Heavy Metals?

 Humans are exposed to heavy metals daily.
-From food and water contamination to vaccinations and dental fillings, there's no way to avoid them completely.
+From food and water contamination to vaccinations and dental fillings, there's no way to completely avoid them.
 Unfortunately, heavy metals have detrimental effects on the human body, but there are ways to lessen our exposure and even detox.

 I found a holistic dentist certified in the safe mercury amalgam removal technique (SMART) through IAOMT.
-I had my filling removed in April 2023 and started a heavy metal detox in May 2023 and had great results.
+I had my filling removed in April 2023 and started a heavy metal detox the following month with great results.
 Now, I want to share what I learned about heavy metals, allowing you to cleanse your body and overall exposure to these toxins.

 Heavy metals are naturally occurring elements with a high atomic weight and density at least five times greater than water.
-Their toxicity depends on several factors, including the dose, route of exposure, chemical species, and the age, gender, genetics, and nutritional status of exposed individuals.
+Their toxicity depends on several factors, including the dose, route of exposure (injection, ingestion, inhalation, etc.), chemical species, and the age, gender, genetics, and nutritional status of the exposed individual.
 Heavy metals that are most recognized because they rank highest in toxicity include (1):

 • Arsenic